StamusNetworks/suricata-4-analysts/source/write-performant-rules.rst

 As we can not differentiate on the IP parameters, we need to go higher in the protocol stack to do the same thing.
-But an alert can match on HTTP user agent or can match on file data transfered over SMB.
+But an alert can match on HTTP user agent or can match on file data transferred over SMB.
 And given the complexity of the fields we are matching on we can not do a implementation of the tree.
 But let's take one step back.
 In all this cases, we are doing pattern matching on one buffer (HTTP user agent, file data, ...) and we would have a wonderful performance gain if we could have an automatic tree built up for the patterns we are looking for